Fiserv/developer-studio-support/docs/release-notes/2022/april.md

 ## What's new
 - Every product team must add Release Notes as part of the documentation.
-- Postman collections are now downloadable for some products.
+- Now Postman collections are downloadable for some products.
 - Introduced versioning for Products and APIs.

 ## Enhancements